Homer Pace: Educational career

 In 1906, Pace left the railroad to begin a business of his own.
 Together with his brother Charles, an attorney, he established the partnership of Pace & Pace for the purpose of preparing candidates for the New York State C.P.A. examination.
 In its early years, the Pace & Pace partnership ran schools that featured courses in accountancy and business law in a number of cities throughout the United States.
 The Pace Standardized Course could also be taken by correspondence.
 One of these schools, the Pace Institute of Accountancy in New York City, was chartered as Pace Institute in 1935.
 Homer Pace served as the president of the New York State Society of CPAs from 1924 to 1926.
 In 1918-19 he was Acting Deputy Commissioner of the Internal Revenue Service.

 The Pace brothers prepared their own curriculum and also developed a series of lectures on the theory and practice of accounting and business law.
 These evolved into written textbooks used by all Pace students.
 The Institute he founded along with his brother Charles became Pace College in 1948 and Pace University in 1973.

 Death

-Pace, continued to serve as the first president of Pace Institute, until his death from cerebral hemorrhage in 1942, two years after his brother's passing.
+Pace continued to serve as the first president of Pace Institute, until his death from a cerebral hemorrhage in 1942, two years after his brother's death.

 He was fatally stricken while working at his office there, five weeks past his 63rd birthday.
-During his life he always emphasized that he was, first and foremost, a teacher and an educator.
+During his life, he always emphasized that he was, first and foremost, a teacher and an educator.
 On his gravestone is carved the epitaph he wrote for himself, “Homer St. Clair Pace, Teacher”.